 BC’s coastline is rich with natural wonder.
-When imagining Canada, most people picture snow-capped mountains, acres of forestry, and clear waters on which to spend a peaceful day.
+When imagining Canada, most people picture snow-capped mountains, acres of forestry, and clear waters.
 Here are our top picks for the best places to boat in British Columbia.

 This beautiful, hidden lake spans over 110 kilometres and features some of the clearest waters in BC!
 Picturesque views, isolated beaches, and the elusive mystery of Ogopogo make this a top destination for BC boaters.

-Cities bordering the lake include Vernon in the north, Penticton in the south, and Kelowna, as well as the municipalities of Lake Country (north of Kelowna), West Kelowna (west of Kelowna), Peachland (south of West Kelowna), and Summerland (north-west of Penticton).
+Cities bordering the lake include Vernon in the north, Penticton in the south, and Kelowna.
+As well as the municipalities of Lake Country (north of Kelowna), West Kelowna (west of Kelowna), and Peachland (south of West Kelowna).
+Not to mention Summerland (north-west of Penticton).